nuomegaalpha/musescoreAHKExtensions/README.md

 ### insertPaletteItem
 The function `insertPaletteItem(paletteCode, itemName, toolTipTime, IPE_delay)` is a function that takes four inputs, `paletteCode`, `itemName`, `IPE_toolTipTime`, and `IPE_delay`. `paletteCode` is the unique identifier for the palette item; it is also the value (right of the equals sign) in \lib\paletteList.ini. `itemName` is the name of the palette item that will be displayed as a tooltip; it is also the value of \lib\paletteDefinitions.ini. `IPE_toolTipTime` is the length of time the tooltip will be displayed for. `IPE_delay` is the amount of sleep time between commands to be executed.

+The purpose of this function is to add any palette item to the score.
+In my script (and @MichLeon's original script), on a shortcut, an input box is generated

 ### nativeArticulation
 The function `nativeArticulation(keyName, articulationName)` is a function that takes two inputs, `keyName`, and `articulationName`